 How much is my car worth?

 How much is your car actually worth?
-It’s a problematic question.
-First of all, most people tend to over-value their cars by looking at retail prices of cars for sale on classified websites like Auto Trader.
+It’s a complex question to answer.
+First of all, most people tend to over-value their cars by looking at dealer retail prices of cars for sale on classified websites.
 This can lead to misunderstanding.
-Many cars ready to buy on sites like this are from dealerships which include things like warranties, finance and returns policies.
-Retail prices are not realistic valuations if you are looking to sell to a professional car buyer.
-You need to research multiple car valuation websites online to get an accurate idea of what your car will be worth when you sell it.
+Most cars ready to buy online from dealerships include things like warranties, finance options and returns policies.
+Retail prices are not the best thing to look at if you are looking to sell to a professional car buyer.
+It’s always best to research multiple car valuation websites online to get an accurate idea of what your car will be worth when you sell it.

 Used car valuation

-When a car is brand new, it’s usually pretty easy to determine its value.
-The manufacturer will provide dealerships with a recommended retail price, and most dealerships will stick to that.
-However, with used cars, valuations are much more variable.
+When a car has been bought as new, it’s usually easy to determine its value as it will still be under warranty.
+The manufacturer will provide dealerships with a recommended retail price, and most dealerships will put it on the market at that price.
+However, with older used cars, valuations are much more variable and harder to predict

-With used cars, depreciation comes into effect very quickly with most cars losing a staggering 15 – 35% of their value in the first year.
-For this reason, things get a little more complicated when trying to place an accurate value on a used car.
-Used cars also come with all kinds of specs and add ons, and if they’ve been driven for any kind of distance, there will inevitably be damage of some kind, even if it’s a few surface knicks or scratches .
-Could the gear box be on its last legs, is the cambelt about to break?
-It can be hard to tell.
-For private and car buyers alike, it can be very difficult to determine how well a car has been looked after.
+With used cars, depreciation is always a major factor, with most cars losing a staggering 15 – 35% of their value in their first year.
+For this reason, things get complicated when trying to place an accurate value on a used car out of warranty.
+Used cars also come with all kinds of specs and add ons, and if they’ve been on the road for any significant length of time, there will inevitably be damage of some kind, even if it’s just a few surface scratches .
+Could the gearbox be on its last legs?
+Is the cam belt about to break?
+It can be hard to determine how well a car has been looked after.

 Online car valuation